swapnilhota/DSA/DP/Aditya Verma/README.md

 * Shortest Common Supersequence
 * Minimum Number of insertion and deletion to convert one string to another
 * Longest Palindromic Subsequence
+* Minimum number of deletions to convert a string to palindrome